VenkateshPothula/InterviewTaskByAsians.cloud/README.md

 ## TestNG xml file Location

-Go to Project and Under /src/main/resources
+Go to Project and Under /src/main/resources folder will see the testng.xml doc

 ## Happy Execution